franciscoyira/portfolio/content/project/shiny-twitter-constituyentes/index.md

 ![](images/shiny_app.png)

-This project consisted on a Shiny app that automatically retrieved the latest tweets from the 150 politicians who drafted the 2022 Chilean constitution proposal and displays a set of interactive visualisations using that data.
-The visualisations focus on measuring the engagement (Likes and Retweets) that the constituents' tweets get and allow reading the most engaged tweets without leaving the app.
+This project involved creating a Shiny app that automatically fetched the latest tweets from 150 politicians who drafted the 2022 Chilean constitution proposal.
+The app displays interactive visualizations based on the tweet data, focusing on measuring the engagement (likes and retweets) that the politicians' tweets receive.
+It also allows users to read the most engaged tweets without leaving the app.

 *(Please note that due to AWS cost considerations, the application is currently inactive.
 The code can still be explored through the links below.).*